MaastrichtU-IDS/d2s-docs/docs/start-process-overview.md

 ## Run the workflow

-Now the mappings have been designed you are done, and just need to start your triplestore if it is not already running, and **run the transformation** using a workflow orchestration tool (such as [Argo](https://argoproj.github.io/argo/) or [CWL](https://www.commonwl.org/)).
+Now that the mappings have been designed you are done, you need to start your triplestore, if it is not already running, and **run the transformation**, using a workflow orchestration tool (such as [Argo](https://argoproj.github.io/argo/) or [CWL](https://www.commonwl.org/)).

 > Define the **workflow YAML configuration file**: triplestore URL and credentials, path to mapping files, path to download script, URI of the final graph *(~10')*